 A moment of clarity

 Nine months on and I’m approaching things very differently.
-I’m easier on myself, I don’t force my creativity and as a coach, I’m able to use my gifts and put my years of people development to good use.
-There’s a harmonious balance and on the days when I’m not meeting a client, I tend to catch up with a fellow freelancer or work in a cafe – friendly banter box ticked!
+I’m easier on myself, I don’t force my creativity and as a coach, I’m able to use my gifts and put my experience to good use.
+There’s a harmonious balance and on the days when I’m not meeting clients, I tend to catch up with a fellow freelancer or work in a cafe – friendly banter box ticked!

 On occasion, it still feels a little odd to have so much freedom but I’m guessing it takes time to change the habit of a lifetime and the ingrained expectation of what a job and work should look like.
-I’ve learnt that no matter how much planning you do, it’s impossible to predict how you’ll feel until you get there.
-And if things aren’t working it’s okay to ask for help because nothing is set in stone and most things can be tweaked or changed.
+I’ve learnt that if things aren’t working it’s okay to make changes or ask for help because nothing is set in stone and most things can be tweaked or changed.

-If you’d like to redefine your working week, here’s a little exercise to try.
-In addition to this, you may wish to complete the wheel of life exercise for an even greater insight – many helpful examples can be found online.
+If you’d like to redefine your working week, here’s a little exercise you could try.
+In addition to this, you may wish to complete the wheel of life exercise for even greater insight – many helpful examples can be found online.

 ~ What does your working week look like?